pdzaffina/devops_learning_path/dev_ops_handbook.md

   * Design team boundaries in accordance with Conway’s Law pg.
 88
   * Create loosely-coupled architectures to enable developer productivity and safety pg.
 89
   * Keep team sizes small (the “two-pizza team” rule) pg.
+90
-90 CH 8 - How to get great outcomes by integrating operations into the daily work of development pg.
+* CH 8 - How to get great outcomes by integrating operations into the daily work of development pg.
 95
-○ Create shared services to increase developer productivity pg.
-97 ○ Embed ops engineers into our service teams pg.
+  * Create shared services to increase developer productivity pg.
+97
+  * Embed ops engineers into our service teams pg.
 99
-○ Assign an ops engineer to each service team pg.
-100 ○ Integrate ops into dev rituls pg.
+  * Assign an ops engineer to each service team pg.
+100
+  * Integrate ops into dev rituls pg.
 101
-■ Invite ops to our dev standups pg.
+    * Invite ops to our dev standups pg.
 102
-■ Invite ops to our dev retrospectives pg.
+    * Invite ops to our dev retrospectives pg.
 102
+    * Make relevant ops work visible on shared kanban boards pg.
+104
+---
+### Part III
-■ Make relevant ops work visible on shared kanban boards pg.
-104Part III ● CH 9 - Create the Foundations of Our Deployment Pipeline ○ Enable on-demand creation of dev, test, and production environments pg.
+● CH 9 - Create the Foundations of Our Deployment Pipeline ○ Enable on-demand creation of dev, test, and production environments pg.
 113 ■ Use automation for any or all: